-The Chesapeake Bay Foundation seeks a PA Staff Scientist to be based at their Pennsylvania State Office located in Harrisburg, PA.
+The Chesapeake Bay Foundation seeks a PA Outreach and Advocacy Manager to be based at their PA State Office located in Harrisburg.

 THE CHESAPEAKE BAY FOUNDATION

 The Chesapeake Bay Foundation (CBF) is the largest regional non-profit conservation organization working solely to save the Bay.
 Established in 1967, CBF has a staff of approximately 185 employees working in offices in Annapolis Maryland; Richmond and Norfolk, Virginia; Harrisburg, Pennsylvania; and Washington, D.C., and in 15 field education program locations.
 CBF's headquarters office is in the Philip Merrill Environmental Center, the world's first LEED platinum building.

 CBF has an annual budget of approximately $21 million and is supported by more than 200,000 members and e-subscribers.
 For more information on CBF please visit www.cbf.org.